JornWildt/Mason/Documentation/Mason-draft-2.md

 #### Control property `href`
 This property is REQUIRED and MUST be a string value representing a valid URI or URI template.
-It contains the target URI of the control or a URL template to be completed thorugh variable expansion.
+It contains the target URI of the control or a URI template to be completed thorugh variable expansion.

-The `href` URI SHOULD be an absolute URL (or URL template) but clients should be prepared to handle relative URLs.
-At the time of writing there is no rules for how to resolve relative URLs so it will have to depend on an agreement between the client and server.
+The `href` URI SHOULD be an absolute URI (or URI template) but clients should be prepared to handle relative URIs.
+At the time of writing there is no rules for how to resolve relative URIs so it will have to depend on an agreement between the client and server.

-If `isHrefTemplate` is true then `href` must be interpreted as a URL template according to [RFC 6570 - URI Template](https://tools.ietf.org/html/rfc6570).
+If `isHrefTemplate` is true then `href` must be interpreted as a URI template according to [RFC 6570 - URI Template](https://tools.ietf.org/html/rfc6570).
 The template parameters may be described by a schema definition in the `schema` property or through a referenced schema via the `schemaUrl` property.

 #### Control property `isHrefTemplate`